State visits by Charles de Gaulle to South America

 Map of Charles De Gaulle's trip to South America in 1964.

 Charles de Gaulle, pictured here in 1963, intended to turn the page on the colonial empire after Algeria's independence in 1962, and to strengthen French cooperation abroad, particularly in South America.

-Charles de Gaulle's trip to South America was a series of state visits made by the first president of the French Fifth Republic to South America between September 21 and October 16, 1964.
+The French president Charles de Gaulle made a series of state visits to South American countries between September 21 and October 16, 1964.
 During this trip of three weeks and 32,000 km, the longest made by Charles de Gaulle, he visited Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, Argentina, Paraguay, Uruguay and Brazil.

 This trip was motivated by the French president's desire to turn the page on decolonization after the end of the Algerian War in 1962 and to continue his "policy of grandeur" by emphasizing cooperation, in particular by strengthening ties between France and Latin America.
 The operation was the subject of meticulous preparation by the Quai d'Orsay and the French embassies of the countries concerned.
 The trip was preceded by a visit to Mexico, from March 16 to 19, 1964, during which de Gaulle launched his famous "Marchemos la mano en la mano".
 De Gaulle, accompanied by a French delegation, transited from one country to another in a Caravelle.
 On two occasions, he also traveled aboard the cruiser Colbert.

 The visit of the French head of state aroused real enthusiasm in the countries he passed through.
 The "man of June 18" was preceded by his aura as leader of Free France.
 He knew how to win the favor of crowds, particularly through his speeches in Spanish.
 However, several of the themes he developed in his speeches were not well received by certain powers in place, notably his criticism of the United States hyperpower.
 The results of the trip were ultimately mixed.
 In terms of communication, it was a great success but not followed by many concrete translations.
 Indeed, France remained a minor economic player in South America and the position of the United States in the region has not been shaken.